lgatto/2015-03-05-Intro-Integ-Omics-Prot/transfer-learning.md

 - Abundant (all proteins, 100s of features) vs. (experimentally) limited/targeted (1000s of proteins, 6 - 20 of features)

-- **But**, for localisation in system at hand: low vs. high quality (i.e. sub-cellular discriminative power and specificity).
+- **But**, for the localisation of proteins in the cells and conditions at hand: low vs. high quality (i.e. sub-cellular discriminative power and specificity).
 We need to be careful not to dilute the signal in the experimental data with the annotation data.

 Updated **dual** worflow: